Chodov (Sokolov District): Geography

 Chodov is located about 9 km northeast of Sokolov and 7 km west of Karlovy Vary.
 It lies mostly in the Sokolov Basin, only the northernmost part of the municipal territory extends into the Ore Mountains and includes the highest point of Chodov at 521 m above sea level.
-The stream of Chodovský potok flows through the town.
+The stream Chodovský potok flows through the town.
 There are several bodies of water in the municipal territory, most notably the artificial lake Bílá voda, used for recreational purposes.

 History

 Chodov was originally a Slavic settlement.
 The Slavic colonisation was not successful and in the Middle Ages this part of Bohemia was colonised by Germans.
-In the 12th–13th century Chodov belonged to the Waldsassen Abbey and in the 14th–17th century was ruled from Loket.
-In 1894 Chodov was promoted to a town and got the right to use its own coat of arms.
+In the 12th and 13th centuries, Chodov belonged to the Waldsassen Abbey and in the 14th–17th centuries it belonged to the Loket estate.
+In 1894, Chodov was promoted to a town and got the right to use its own coat of arms.

 From 1938 to 1945 it was annexed by Nazi Germany and administered as part of Reichsgau Sudetenland.
 Until the end of World War II the town was inhabited mostly by Germans.
 After the war, the German population was expelled and the town was resettled by Czechs.
 In the 1960s a big chemical factory was built in nearby Vřesová and then new housing estates were built for Czech and Slovak workers who moved here.

 Economy

 The largest employer based in the town is SKF Lubrication Systems CZ, a manufacturer of lubrication systems.
-It employs more than 500 people.
+It employs more than 250 people.